A Study on Transformer Configuration and Training Objective: Evaluation on Language Tasks

 We further evaluate our Bamboo configurations on language tasks.
 We select BERT~\citep{devlin2018bert} as the platform to evaluate our Bamboo configuration because it is widely used on many language tasks.
 Note that BERT is a post-layer normalization transformer model.
-If our configuration shows better performance on BERT, that means it has good generalization performance.
+Better performance on BERT means our design can generalize to other architectures.
 We follow the BERT paper to use Wikipedia and bookscorpus to pre-train.
-The masked ratio is 15\% as by default.
 During pre-training, we use LAMB optimizer and set batch size and learning rate as 4096 and 1.76e-3, respectively, following~\citet{you2019large}.

 During fine-tuning, we conduct experiments on General Language Understanding Evaluation (GLUE) benchmark.
 The GLUE benchmark~\citep{wang-etal-2018-glue} is widely used in natural language understanding tasks, which include 8 tasks, \ie CoLA, MNLI, MRPC, QNLI, QQP, RTE, SST-2 and STS-B. We set the learning rate as 1e-5 or 2e-5.
 Batch size is fixed as 32.
 For small datasets, \ie CoLA, MRPC, RTE and STS-B, we fine-tune for 10 epochs.
 For larger datasets, \ie MNLI, QNLI, QQP and SST-2, we fine-tune for 3 epochs.
 Matthew’s correlation is used as metric for CoLA.
 For MNLI, we report the average accuracy on MNLI-m and MNLI-mm.
 QNLI and RTE also adapt the accuracy as metric.
 The results on MRPC and QQP are reported with the average of F1 and accuracy.
-We use Spearman correlation on STS-B. For all fine-tuning results, we run the code 5 times and report the median.
+We use Spearman correlation on STS-B. We run the code 5 times and report the median for fine-tuning.